rewardops/rewardops-sdk-node/README.md

 # RewardOps Node.js SDK

-Note: The SDK currently uses v3 of the RewardOps API.
+Note: The SDK currently supports v4 and v3 of the RewardOps API.

-To see an example implementation of the SDK, see the [RewardOps sample JavaScript app](https://github.com/rewardops/rewardops-sample-javascript), which uses the SDK in its Express server.
+To see an application that uses the SDK to consume the RewardOps API, see the [RewardOps Angular Catalog app](https://github.com/rewardops/rewardops-angular-catalog), which uses the SDK in its Express server.

 ## Installation